AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 .. option:: "oiio:Gamma" : float

-    If the color space is "GammaCorrectedX.Y", this value is the gamma exponent.
+    If the color space is "GammaX.Y", this value is the gamma exponent.
     (Optional/deprecated; if present, it should match the suffix of the color space.)

 .. option:: "oiio:BorderColor" : float[nchannels]